 Now that you've learned how to highlight your IT skills, we hope that you realize that crafting a resume packed with skills is simple, yet necessary.

+The IT market continues to evolve, creating more roles and more competition.
 To sell yourself to future employers, you need to showcase your skills and expertise.
 Throughout your resume, there are ample opportunities to show off both your hard and soft skills to prove you're the best person for the job.

 About the Author: Samuel Johns is a career adviser and in-house resume expert on the RG team.
 He has helped countless job seekers craft high-quality resumes and cover letters, ace interviews, and land dream jobs.